ncri/has_setting/README.md

 # What is it?

-has_setting is a simple extension that enables ActiveRecord models to store settings in a separate settings table as key/value pairs where the key and value are stored as Strings.
+has_setting is a simple extension that enables ActiveRecord models to store settings in a separate settings table as key/value pairs where the key and value are stored as strings.

 # Installation